-Many people who travel through Omaha from states that allow drug possession are met with allegations of endangering the community.
+The Omaha police department and Nebraska State Patrol have made it a priority to pursue drug-related crimes.
 If you were arrested for possession of illegal substances with the intent to distribute them, you could benefit from the guidance of a skilled drug attorney.

 What is Drug Possession with Intent to Distribute?

-The prosecution must prove that a person possesses a controlled substance with the intent to manufacture, sell, or move quantities thereof.
-Unfortunately, Nebraska law dictates that simply possessing a certain amount of a drug implies the intent to distribute, which is based on what could be considered as intended for personal use.
+The prosecution must prove that a person’s intent is to manufacture, sell, or move quantities thereof.
+Unfortunately, Nebraska law dictates that simply possessing a certain amount of a drug implies the intent to distribute, which is based on what quantity could be considered as personal use.

 Drug Possession with Intent to Distribute Penalties

-Lincoln drug charges commonly escalate from simple possession to possession with intent.
-For example, the courts could charge people with possession with intent to distribute if they have four different types of marijuana from Colorado.
+Omaha drug charges often escalate from simple possession to possession with intent.
+However, the penalties associated with possession with intent to distribute in Omaha can also vary depending on the drug involved.

-A person can be charged with both possession and intent to distribute if he/she had the substance on his/her person at that time of arrest as well as any other items that would indicate their intent to move the substance.
+A person can be charged with both possession and intent to distribute cocaine if he or she had the substance on his or her person at that time of arrest as well as any other items that would indicate their intent to move the substance.
+The consequences of this kind of charge depend on whether the substance is categorized as cocaine or its base, as well as the amount of the drug found.
+For example, possession with intent to distribute a quantity of cocaine or a drug concoction featuring a perceptible amount of cocaine that meets or exceeds 140 grams will be charged as a Class IB felony.

 Investigating Intent to Distribute